Home | List of Moves |

 Eliminate Threat

 When a faction attempts to remove a complicating aspect from itself or a neighborhood it owns, the Magistrate will tell you what resources you need to deal with it.
 If you have them, roll +aspects.
-The faction may use any beneficial aspects of itself or the neighborhood, so long as it has at least the resource(s) specified by the Magistrate.
+The faction may use any beneficial aspects of itself, so long as it has at least the resource(s) specified by the Magistrate.

 Update the map to show the status of the threat.